Iron Dome

 In November 2012, official statements indicated that it had intercepted over 400 rockets.
 By late October 2014, the Iron Dome systems had intercepted over 1,200 rockets.

-In addition to their land-based deployment, it was reported in 2017 that Iron Dome batteries would in future be deployed at sea on Sa'ar 6-class corvettes, to protect off-shore gas platforms in conjunction with Israel's Barak 8 missile system.
+In addition to their land-based deployment, it was reported in 2017 that Iron Dome batteries would in future be deployed at sea on Sa'ar 6-class corvettes, to protect offshore gas platforms in conjunction with Israel's Barak 8 missile system.

 Background

 Hezbollah, based in Lebanon, fired rockets into northern Israeli population centers in the 1990s, posing a security challenge for the Israel Defense Forces.
 Israel had floated the idea of its own short-range antimissile system, but U.S. defense officials cautioned that it would be "doomed to fail".

 In 2004, the idea for Iron Dome gained momentum with the installation of Brig.
 Gen. Daniel Gold as the head of the research and development bureau of the Israel Defense Forces (IDF).
 Gold was a strong backer of the antimissile project, even skirting army contracting regulations to secure financing.
 He also helped persuade key politicians to support the project.

 During the 2006 Second Lebanon War, approximately 4,000 Hezbollah-fired rockets (the great majority of which were short-range Katyusha rockets) landed in northern Israel, including on Haifa, the country's third largest city.
 The rocket barrage killed 44 Israeli civilians and caused some 250,000 Israeli citizens to evacuate and relocate to other parts of Israel while an estimated 1 million Israelis were confined in or near bomb shelters during the conflict.

 To the south, more than 8,000 projectiles (estimated at 4,000 rockets and 4,000 mortar bombs) were fired indiscriminately into Israel from Gaza between 2000 and 2008, principally by Hamas.
 Almost all of the rockets fired were Qassams launched by 122 mm Grad launchers smuggled into the Gaza Strip, giving longer range than other launch methods.
 Nearly a million Israelis living in the south were within rocket range, posing a serious security threat to the country and its citizens.

 In February 2007, Defense Minister Amir Peretz selected Iron Dome as Israel's defense against this short-range rocket threat.
 Since then, the $210 million system has been developed by Rafael Advanced Defense Systems working jointly with the IDF.

-In May 2021 it was estimated that Palestinian militant groups had an arsenal of about 30,000 rockets and mortar bombs in Gaza, potential targets, when fired, for Iron Dome.
+In May 2021 it was estimated that Palestinian militant groups had an arsenal of about 30,000 rockets and mortar bombs in Gaza, all of which could be potential targets for Iron Dome if fired.
 Range varies widely, and guidance systems are lacking, but accuracy has improved over the years.
 There are estimates of the numbers and types of rockets, and their range and payload.